mandober/rust-debrief/cs/memory/registers.md

 # Registers

-There are 10 32-bit and 6 16-bit processor registers in IA-32 architecture.

-The registers are grouped into:
+The registers usually form the groups:
-- General
+- General purpose registers (GPR)
-  - Data
+  - Data registers
-  - Pointer
+  - Pointer registers
-  - Index
+  - Index registers
-- Control
+- Control registers
 - Segments (.bss, .data, .text)

+There are ten 32-bit and six 16-bit processor registers in IA-32 architecture.

 ## Data Registers
-4 32-bit data registers are used for arithmetic, logical, and other operations.
+The four 32-bit data registers are used for arithmetic, logical, and other operations.

 These 32-bit registers can be used in 3 ways:
 - 4*32b: E{A,B,C,D}X as complete 32-bit regs